 |Rother Valley Country Park||3 miles (5 km)||Rother Valley Country Park is located near Sheffield and is an excellent place for a peaceful waterside walk or cycle.
 Here you will find 5 pretty lakes, views of the River Rother and a nature reserve which boasts the recording of over 260 different varieties of birds over the past two decades.|

-Three excellent cycle routes of varying difficulty have been created while there is also on site cycle hire available.
+Three excellent Rother Valley bike trails of varying difficulty have been created while there is also on site cycle hire available.
 Click here for details.